jp-ipu/livox_laser_simulation/README.md

 ## Manual Offset seetings
 The branch origin/config_calibration is a temporary solution for correcting the offset error of two lidar simulation.

 The File [/config/offset.yaml](/config/offset.yaml) can be used to control the offset by defining the topic name of the lidar data to be corrected with respect to another topic.
-The the offset in transaltion (x,y,z) and rotation angles (roll ,pitch,yaw) in radiance can be defined.
+The offset in transaltion (x,y,z) and rotation angles (roll ,pitch,yaw) in radian can be defined.